EngFlow/free/README.md

 container.
 Additionally, the Docker Unix socket must be mounted into the container to allow EngFlow to execute actions in Docker containers.

-The size of disk dedicated to the CAS will be auto-calculated, if you find you are running out of space you can pass --disk_size={desired_size} to allocate more diskspace.
+The size of disk dedicated to the CAS will be automatically calculated; it may be manually specified with the `--disk_size` flag.

-The --default_replicate_timeout (default 24h) should be set to 2x the longest build time in your workflows to ensure the garbage collector can work efficiently to reclaim disk space.
+The `--default_replicate_timeout` flag should be set to twice the longest build time to ensure the garbage collector can work efficiently to reclaim disk space.
+It defaults to 24 hours.

 ## Bug reports and support